Awarded Southern Downs Qld. "YOUNG BAND OF THE YEAR 2012", have moved from Queensland to Victoria to further their careers in the Music Industry.

 Listening to pure rock, verging on heavy, has to be one of the better ways to spend the late night and early hours of the morning.
 KenaniaH-1522’s slick, polished performance shows their experience despite their age, making them a cut above the rest and an act not to miss.

-Joel Farmer: Guitar, Keyboard, and Vocals.
+Joel Farmer: Drums, Guitar, Bass Guitar, and Vocals.

 Daniel Farmer: Guitar, Keyboard, Bass Guitar and Vocals.